jhodrien/distributed_deep_learning/jupyter_notebook_to_hpc.md

 Jupyter Notebooks are great for interactive data science.

-These instructions below follow the great guide from Pangeo [Interactive Jupyter/Dask on HPC](https://pangeo.io/setup_guides/hpc.html) and the excellent [video](https://www.youtube.com/embed/FXsgmwpRExM) from Dask creator, Matthew Rocklin.
+These instructions below follow the great guide from Pangeo [Interactive Jupyter/Dask on HPC](https://pangeo.io/setup_guides/hpc.html) and the excellent [video](https://www.youtube.com/FXsgmwpRExM) from Dask creator, Matthew Rocklin.

-Both of the following files will need to be placed within `~/.config/dask`.
+Both of the following files will need to be placed within your `~/.config/dask`.
 Ensure they are the correct settings for you.
 - [`jobqueue.yaml`](https://github.com/lukeconibear/distributed_deep_learning/blob/main/jobqueue.yaml).
 - [`distributed.yaml`](https://github.com/lukeconibear/distributed_deep_learning/blob/main/distributed.yaml).